iapyeh/GGeditor/docs/Tutorial.rst

 #.
 Commit the index.rst to the Github.
 #.
 Because the index.rst has already binded, we just need to click on the “Commit” button.

-It’s done for the index.rst.
-If a document already has binding file, the process is simple --  open, edit and commit.
+It’s done for updating the index.rst.
+If a document already has a binding file, the process is simple --  open, edit and commit.
 This tutorial ends up by checking the project site in reatthedocs.
-You will see the “Tutorial” is online.
-We don’t need to do anything on the Github and the readthedocs.
-Because the readthedocs will automatically trigger a rebuild process when your repository has new committing.
+You will see the content of this new document “Tutorial” is on the project site of the readthedocs.org.
+We don’t need to do anything on the Github or the readthedocs.org.
+Because the readthedocs.org will automatically rebuild your project site when the corresponding repository move forward.

 Here is the video of this tutorial: